David-Wolgemuth/graphs-in-javascript/README.md

 # Graph

+Requirements: npm package manager, jasmine testing library (globally install with `npm install jasmine -g`).

-To run tests, install jasmine via npm, run `jasmine-node spec`
+To run tests, run command `jasmine` at root of project.

-Image of graph `example-image-a.pdf` used to create sample graph for tests.
+Image of graph `example-image-a.pdf` was used to create sample graph for tests.